QwilApp/scryo/README.md

-  "end": Number,   // char offset in file where definition ended "funcStart": Number, // char offset in file where definition of test implementation function started "funcEnd": Number, // char offset in file where definition of test implementation function ended "cyMethodsUsed": Array[CommmandUseObj],  // cy methods used within the implementation of this test "otherFuncCalls": Array[FuncCallObj],  // function calls (excluding cy.*) within the implementation of this command "skip"?: Boolean, // If this test was effectively skipped, either by it.skip or describe.skip on parent scope "only"?: Boolean, // If this test was effectively set to "only", either by it.only or describe.only on parent scope
+  "end": Number,   // char offset in file where definition ended "funcStart": Number, // char offset in file where definition of test implementation function started "funcEnd": Number, // char offset in file where definition of test implementation function ended "cyMethodsUsed": Array[CommandUseObj],  // cy methods used within the implementation of this test "otherFuncCalls": Array[FuncCallObj],  // function calls (excluding cy.*) within the implementation of this command "skip"?: Boolean, // If this test was effectively skipped, either by it.skip or describe.skip on parent scope "only"?: Boolean, // If this test was effectively set to "only", either by it.only or describe.only on parent scope